Frobenius structure on hypergeometric equations, p-adic polygamma values and p-adic L-values: Abstract

 \section{Abstract}

-Recently, Kedlaya proves certain formula describing explicitly the Frobenius structure on a hypergeometric equation.
-In this paper, we give a generalization of it.
-In our case, the Frobenius matrix is no longer described by $p$-adic gamma function, and then we describe it by the $p$-adic polygamma functions.
-Since the $p$-adic polygamma values are linear combinations of $p$-adic $L$-values of Dirichlet characters, it turns out that the Frobenius matrix is described by $p$-adic $L$-values.
-Our result has an application to the study on Frobenius on $p$-adic cohomology.
-We show that, for a projective smooth family such that the Picard-Fuchs equation is a hypergeometric equation, the Frobenius matrix on the log-crystalline cohomology is described by some values of the logarithmic function and $p$-adic $L$-functions of Dirichlet characters.
+Recently, Kedlaya proved a formula which explicitly describes the Frobenius structure on certain $p$-adic hypergeometric equations.
+In this paper, we present a generalization of his formula, which is applicable to cases the original does not cover.
+A striking feature of our generalized formula is that, in these newly covered cases, the Frobenius matrix is expressed by the $p$-adic polygamma values and, consequently, by $p$-adic $L$-values for Dirichlet characters.
+As an application to $p$-adic geometry, we show that, for a projective smooth family whose Picard-Fuchs equation is a hypergeometric one, the Frobenius matrix on the corresponding log-crystalline cohomology is described in terms of some values of the logarithmic function and $p$-adic $L$-functions.